ansible/ansible/docsite/latest/rst/amazon_web_services.rst

 Provisioning
 ````````````

 The ec2 module provides the ability to provision instance(s) within EC2.
-You may wish to use Ansible in task-execution mode or create a simple provisioning playbook.
 Typically the provisioning task will be performed against your Ansible master server as a local_action.

 .. note::